olebedev/srlt/readme.md

 ### Why?
 Golang has an [unusual](manage package versions) approach to manage package versions.
 In other words, Golang do not have such a general approach.

 But often there is a situation that store and distribute all external artifacts for the project is very inconvenient.
 Therefore, there is [a lot of](https://code.google.com/p/go-wiki/wiki/PackageManagementTools) projects, designed to solve this problem.
-But, as often happens, some people have their own vision implement any utility.
+And, as often happens, some people have their own vision implement any utility.
 So, this is my own.

 **Major differences between same projects:**

 - there is no golang centric logic(`$GOPATH`, `$GOROOT`, etc.), you only save and restore  state, thats all
 - it deadly simple, only [two main commands](#usage)
-- to survive you need only know where your file dependencies
+- to survive you need only know where is your ~~towel~~ file with dependencies
 - it is [binary distributed](https://github.com/olebedev/srlt/releases/), anyone can install and use it
 - it stable and [well tested](https://app.wercker.com/project/bykey/16ab277aafad959b674654a1fbc3ce9e)
+- there are no agreements, which must be followed, feel free to organize you project dependencies

 ### Installation

-If you have Golang at your system, you may install `srlt` by `go` tool:
+If you have Golang at your system, you may install `srlt` by `go get` tool:
 ```bash
 $ go get github.com/olebedev/srlt
 ```